 Import/Export Tabular Data¶

-Import and export tabular data is supported in MatEditor, which facilitates you to input and output massive data for certain material properties, specifically test data for the hyperelastic and core loss materials.
+Import and export tabular data is supported in MatEditor, CurveFitter and WELSIM, this feature facilitates you to input and output massive tabular data with no need to manually input and output data, specifically test data for the hyperelastic and magnetic core loss materials.

 The import and export buttons are allocated on the top of the Tabular Data Window, as shown in the figure below: